Best Swiss Chocolate (Famous & Lesser-Known Brands)

 Why is Swiss chocolate so famous?

-The reason Switzerland makes such famous chocolates is simply that they make some of the best chocolates in the world.
+Switzerland makes such famous chocolates because they make some of the best ones in the world.
 Making the best chocolate doesn’t come easy, so how did they do it?

-Switzerland had mechanized chocolate factories in the 1800s, which gave space for a large number of chocolatiers to enter the market.
-Basically, they have been making chocolate longer than everywhere else.
+Switzerland had mechanized chocolate factories in the 1800s, which allowed a large number of chocolatiers to enter the market.
+Basically, they have been making chocolate longer than anywhere else.

 Then they added milk to the chocolate, making it even more delicious.
-Rudolph Lindt then came up with the “conching” process in 1879 which created chocolate that melts in your mouth.
+Rudolph Lindt then developed the “conching” process in 1879 which created chocolate that melts in your mouth.

 These were the building blocks, add in the quality ingredients the Swiss are renowned for using, an innovative culture, and a ton of chocolate lovers, and you have the makings for some of the best chocolate in the world.